yzut-ydv/Remote_sensing_HM/README.md

 Scripts for courses in the faculty of Geoinformatics.
 Munich University of Applied Sciences

 ## Remote Sensing - Summer Semester 2020
-Authors: Yrneh Ulloa, Gabriel Cevallos
+Authors: Yrneh Ulloa, with the support from Gabriel Cevallos

 #### [Week 1](https://mybinder.org/v2/gh/yzut-ydv/geoinformatics_hm/master?filepath=practice1_fe1.ipynb)
 Software for working with RS and GIS data.